blizmax/InceptEngine/README.md

 An independent work attemping to implement some components of a game engine from scratch.
 Use Vulkan API to render, GLM library for math computation, ASSIMP for read FBX data, Fast Noise to generate Perlin noise.

-**Enabled Features:**
+**Enabled Features (from new to old):**

+* Randomly generating terrain using Perlin Noise and rendering using Marching Cube

+* Marching Cube algorithm for rendering predefined surface

+* IK animation of the right arm of the character, using FABRIK algorithm

+* Socket system which enables actors to be attached to a socket or bone so that the attached actor will move with its parent

+* Play skeleton animation

+* Load skeleton hierarchy, bone information, and key framing animation data

+* Load model to scene

+* Camera control and follow character

+* Character control

+* Point light with ambient and specular

+* Base color texture

 * Indexed rendering

-  * Base color texture

-  * Point light with ambient and specular

-  * Character control

-  * Camera control and follow character

-  * Load model to scene

-  * Load skeleton hierarchy, bone information, and key framing animation data

-  * Play skeleton animation

-  * IK animation of the right arm of the character, using FABRIK algorithm

-  * Socket system such that actor can be attached to a socket or bone so that the attachment will move with its parent

-  * Marching Cube algorithm for rendering predefined surface

-  * Randomly generating terrain using Perlin Noise and rendering using Marching Cube